-In layman’s terms related to Narcissistic Abuse recovery, the idea comes into play when and abuse victim sees their Abuser’s behavior as stemming from their own nature.
-That’s not a problematic armchair diagnosis assumption unless one errantly presumes that A) the victim has no ability to behave abusively toward their self-perceived captor.
+In layman’s terms related to Narcissistic Abuse recovery, the idea comes into play when an abuse victim sees their Abuser’s behavior as stemming from their own nature.
+That’s not a problematic armchair diagnosis assumption unless one errantly presumes that A) the victim cannot behave abusively toward their self-perceived captor.

-When discussing the Actor-Observer effect with Abusers, Enablers, Targets, and Collateral Damage Victims, it’s important to teach gray rock skills.
-When any human is taught how to stop themselves from reacting to social stimuli without first learning to observe, make note, and reflect later, they are in a position of much greater advantage when it comes to controlling blurting and other impulsive, irrational behavior.
+When discussing the Actor-Observer effect with Abusers, Enablers, Targets, and Collateral Damage Victims, it is important to teach gray rock skills.
+When any human is taught how to stop themselves from reacting to social stimuli without first learning to observe, take note, and reflect later, they are in a position of much greater advantage when it comes to controlling blurting and other impulsive, irrational behavior.

 Victims who develop Collapsed Narcissist personas tend to give back as much or more abuse than people dish out who are abusing them.
 Their justification, minus self-reflective ability, tends to be to blame the provocateur.

 Blame shifting is a narcissistic abuse habit.
 Accepting personal responsibility for remaining socially enmeshed in a toxic dynamic by choice is not something a toxic thinker is likely to do.